SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-24-republican-impeachment-votes.md

 ```

-The simpler model chosen by the Hastie heuristic uses the constitutionality vote alone.
+The simpler model chosen by the Hastie heuristic uses the constitutionality vote _alone_.

 The performance of the best model is pretty good.
 Here is a crosstabulation of the
 predicted votes (along the rows) and the actual votes (along the columns):